tachiyomiorg/website/src/help/faq/README.md

 Enable it by going to <Navigation item="library"/> → <Navigation item="filter"/> → **Display** section and then checking the **Download badges** option at the bottom.
 :::

+#### How do I ignore duplicate chapters?
+Every now and then you find a manga that is translated by more than one group.
+Because of this, you get multiple releases for each chapter in the manga.
+There are several ways to skip the duplicate chapters:

+* On the manga page, click on <Navigation item="filter"/> → **Sort** and choose **By chapter number**.
+This will cause the reader to skip duplicates as you read.
+* Bookmark or mark as read the unwanted chapters, then click on <Navigation item="filter"/> → **Filter** and double-tap **Bookmarked** or single-tap **Unread**, respectively.
+This will hide any bookmarked or read chapters and skip them as you read along, as long as you have **Skip filtered chapters** enabled under <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_reader"/> → **Reading**.
+* Migrate to another source that does not have duplicates.
+For more information on how to migrate a manga, see the [migration guide](/help/guides/source-migration/).

 #### Why are some covers white after restoring from backup?
 The URL to the cover has probably changed.
 To fix this, refresh covers in settings.